YousufAbubakr/yousufabubakr.com/content/jobs/Scout2018/index.md

 ---

-- Co-led manufacturing of 20+ squared meters of aluminum and kevlar-hexcore composite sandwich panels for exterior shell of new solar vehicle
+- Co-led manufacturing of 30+ squared meters of aluminum and Nomex composite sandwich panels for exterior shell and interior structural panels of solar vehicle
-- Validated aerodynamic performance of solar vehicle by performing over 30+ Flow tests in ANSYS Fluent to strengthen understanding of weather conditions impact on vehicle and to forecast driving techniques in future races
+- Optimized interior structural composite frame of vehicle by iterating design of chassis to fit driver configurations, additional interior mechanical systems, and vehicle impact loading conditions
-- Optimized design of shell in SolidWorks by refining surface modeling of our vehicle’s geometry to reach appropriate 0.00+ degree draft angles to prepare for molding and manufacturing of exterior shell for vehicle
+- Validated aerodynamic performance of solar vehicle by performing wind tunnel tests and over 60+ CFD simulations in ANSYS to strengthen understanding of flow conditions on vehicle
-- Investigated model stability by parameterizing meshing features and conducting mesh convergence studies to evaluate validity of ANSYS Fluent simulations
+- Enhanced design of shell in SolidWorks by refining surface modeling of our vehicle’s geometry to reach appropriate 0.00+ degree draft angles to prepare for molding and manufacturing of exterior shell for vehicle
 - [4th Place American Solar Challenge 2021 & 4th Place Formula Sun Grand Prix 2022](https://www.americansolarchallenge.org/the-competition/2022-american-solar-challenge/)